Any good tips for scanning Golf Tags on the course?

 J

-Jrtonyday posted over 7 years ago
+Jrtonyday posted about 8 years ago

 A simple solution is for GolfpadGPS, or perhaps one of their competitors in case anyone else is listening, to make tags that are slanted.
 Instead of making the TAGS slanted, GolfpadGPS makes the additional reader slanted to entice users to buy the reader.
 A benefit of GolfpadGPS is that it's able to use a phone's built in NFC.
 Making it awkward to the point of annoyance to scan a club with a phone removes that benefit.